AdobeDocs/workfront.en/help/quicksilver/manage-work/delegate-work/how-to-delegate-work.md

    * You receive a message in the upper-right corner of the screen to confirm that you have enabled the delegation of your work to another user.
 The name of the delegate user displays in the confirmation message.

-   * An indication that your tasks and issues are delegated to other users displays in most areas where you can see assignments in Workfront.
+   * An indication that your tasks and issues are delegated to other users displays in most areas where you can see assignments in [!DNL Workfront].
 For more information about what areas do not include delegates' names, see [Delegate task and issue overview](delegate-work-overview.md).

    * The [!UICONTROL **Delegate**] button in the [!UICONTROL Home] area changes to [!UICONTROL **Edit delegation**] to indicate that there is a delegation in place.
    <!--